God’s Gonna Cut You Down

 Diego’s breath hitched.
 The crowd, the noise, the scowling faces—they all blurred into a distant hum as the sentence sank in.
 The lower rings?
 They were off-limits—a death sentence for anyone sent there.

-Carlos’ words slithered into Diego’s mind, burrowing deeper until he grasped their real meaning, and his stomach churned in a cold, unsettling disbelief.
+The words slithered into Diego’s mind, burrowing deeper until he grasped their real meaning, and his stomach churned in a cold, unsettling disbelief.
 Surely, Carlos wasn’t suggesting he should end himself, was he?

 The lower rings—God help him—were overrun with growlers and abominations.
 This small knife would be of no help against them, so what else could it be for?
+It was a joke… It had to be, right?

-Carlos adjusted Diego’s collar with fatherly precision in a final display of control.
+Carlos straightened and adjusted Diego’s collar with fatherly care.
 For one fleeting moment, Diego dared to hope this was some twisted ruse, that Carlos might send him to the brig instead.
-But then, with a quick flick of his wrist, Carlos snatched Diego’s passkey.
+But then, with a quick flick of his wrist, he snatched Diego’s passkey.

 Running had given him plenty of time to think—too much time.
 The accusations that he had summoned the Kraal to the station spun in his mind on an endless, maddening loop.
 The worst part?